 Recommended SEO posts:

-How many times have you heard this phrase before:
+How many times have you heard this advice?

 Well, I think most savvy bloggers know about the importance of building an email list.
 But, knowing and taking real action are two different kettles of fish!

-You probably also know that you've got to send out timely, informative content through emails to really make this work for your blogging business, right?
+You know that you've got to set up your opt-in forms correctly.
+You know you've got to offer a great incentive to get people onto your list.
+You probably also know that you've got to send out timely, informative content to your subscribers to really make this work for your blogging business, right?

-But be honest with yourself, are you actually doing both of those things correctly?
+But be honest with yourself, are you actually doing all of those things, correctly?

-If you answered yes, I am, Fabrizio, then well done, I'm happy for you.
+If you answered yes, I am, Fabrizio, then well done, I'm happy for you and I know you are reaping the benefits.

 If you answered no, not really or I'm not too sure if I am, then you need to get this working immediately.

-Thrive Leads Dashboard, Listing Building Plugin - Learn More.
+Thrive Leads Dashboard, Powerful Listing Building Plugin - Learn More.

-Building an email list and sending timely email newsletters is one of the most personal ways in which to communicate with your blog readers.
+Building an email list and sending timely email newsletters is one of the most effective ways in which to communicate with your readers.

 You can use emails to inform your readers about your latest blog posts.
-Most importantly, when the time is right, you can market your products and services to your email list.
+Most importantly, when the time is right, you can market products and services to your list.

-The best thing about building an email list is that it's 100% yours.
-Unlike building a following using any other kind of platform or tool, the folks that subscribe to your blog are yours to keep until they unsubscribe.
+The best thing about growing your email list is that it's always going to be 100% yours to keep.
+Unlike building a following on Facebook or Twitter where you'll never truly own that tribe, the folks that subscribe to your blog are yours to keep until they unsubscribe.

-These blog posts should get you started on the right path to building a powerful and profitable email list:
+These blog posts should get you started on the right path to growing a targeted email list:

-If you haven't enabled this on your own blog yet, then you're seriously missing out on some real traffic generation potential.
+If you haven't enabled this on your blog yet, then get on the case right away.

-RSS to Push Notification and Browser Push is now the 3rd largest traffic provider to my blog, and I only have around 2,000 subscribers.
+RSS to Push Notification and Browser Push is now the 3rd largest traffic provider to my blog, and I only have around 2,000 subscribers at the time of updating this post.

 The great thing about Browser Push notifications is that once you've set this up on your blog you can just forget about it.